-The Nurse Residency Program provides an opportunity to network with peers and support the new graduate nurse's transition from a student nurse to a competent, confident and independent professional.
+The Nurse Residency Program provides you an opportunity to network with your peers and support your transition from a student nurse to a competent, confident, and independent healthcare professional.

-To be considered for the Nurse Residency Program, you must be a new graduate or have one year or less of nursing experience working in direct care roles within the acute care hospital setting.
+To be considered for the Nurse Residency Program, you must be a new graduate RN or have less than one year of nursing experience with direct care in an acute care hospital setting.